-The goal of student leadership at Westminster Schools is “to equip and empower students through programs, mentorship, curriculum and opportunities to follow God’s will in standing up in the face of cultural issues . . . to think critically, influence their community, and pursue justice with wisdom and humility.”
+The vision for leadership at Westminster Schools is “to equip and empower students through programs, mentorship, curriculum and opportunities to follow God’s will in standing up in the face of cultural issues . . . to think critically, influence their community, and pursue justice with wisdom and humility.”
 Our goal is to provide students with an opportunity to serve and lead their school.
-There are a number of avenues to accomplish this goal.
-The Student Leadership Team, Class Officers, Club Officers and school committees are a few.
+There are a number of avenues to accomplish this goal; the Student Leadership Team, Class Officers, Club Officers and school committees are a few.

 The ultimate goal is for leadership at our school to be inclusive.
 As we grow and develop as a school, we are looking to formalize the opportunities available for our student body.
 For the current school year, there are a number of opportunities available for those interested in Student Leadership.
-For the 2012-13 school year we will begin formalizing the opportunities to aid in developing a greater culture of leadership at our school.
-The application process for the 2012-13 school year will begin in December.
+For the 2013-14 school year we will continue formalizing the opportunities to aid in developing a greater culture of leadership at our school.
+The application process for the 2013-14 school year will begin in December.

-Some might ask, “what can I do to prepare for leadership?” at Westminster.
-The answer is simple . . . find a way to become involved in school life . . . officially or unofficially.
-Adopt an attitude of service and look for ways to serve others.
-Our aim is to provide you with a full array of opportunities in the future, but in the meantime, one should be proactive about personal opportunities for growth.
+Some might ask, “What can I do to prepare for leadership at Westminster?”
+The answer is simple… find a way to become involved in school life, officially or unofficially.
+One should adopt an attitude of service and look for ways to serve others.
+Our aim is to provide students with a full array of opportunities in the future, but in the meantime, one should be proactive about personal opportunities for growth.

 Middle School Student Leadership